ONSdigital/dp-component-test/README.md

 )

 func InitializeScenario(ctx *godog.ScenarioContext) {
-	myAppFeature := NewMyAppFeature() // This is the part that YOU will implement apiFeature := componenttest.NewAPIFeature(myAppFeature.Handler)
+	myAppComponent := NewMyAppComponent() // This is the part that YOU will implement apiFeature := componenttest.NewAPIFeature(myAppComponent.Handler)

 	ctx.BeforeScenario(func(*godog.Scenario) {
 		apiFeature.Reset()